 An interactive map enables users to explore important movement corridors and patches of habitat for a selection of forest-dependent animals in eastern and south-western Australia.
-These include glossy black-cockatoos, gliding possums and rainforest pigeons.
+These include glossy black-cockatoos, gliding possums and fruit-eating pigeons.

 These regions were selected based on them being biodiversity hotspots under immense human pressures.